Nat Clifton: Legacy

 Clifton's contributions to his community during his sporting career and after his playing days, have been recognized by the Associated Black Charities of New York City.
 They have honored him by naming one of the Black History Maker Awards the Nathaniel 'Sweetwater' Clifton Award.

 In 2005, the New York Knicks basketball team renamed their monthly City Spirit Award in his honor.
 The Sweetwater Clifton City Spirit Award is given to a member of the community who goes above and beyond his or her normal duties to make the lives of others in the tri-state area better.

 Clifton, who played softball for the Brown Bombers and Capitol Records team of the Daddy-O Daylie League, was also inducted into Chicago 16-inch softball Hall of Fame.

 On February 14, 2014, Clifton was announced as a 2014 inductee by the Naismith Memorial Basketball Hall of Fame.
-He formally entered the Hall as a contributor on August 8.
+He formally entered the Hall as a player on August 8.

-Sweetwater, a film on Clifton's life, had been in planning with Sunset Pictures since 2007 and was released on April 14, 2023.
+A film on Clifton's life, Sweetwater, had been in planning with Sunset Pictures since 2007 and was released on April 14, 2023.